Priscaakinyi/FruitStore-Website/README.md

 # FruitStore-Website

-This is an application for student ambassadors in L'Oréal to network. grow and make impact in their community
+This is an e-commerce website for consumers to get fresh fruits at cheap prices